Push Up or Perk Up?

 Over time, many women notice that their breasts have begun to droop.
 The skin around the breasts loses elasticity, and the breasts lose shape and firmness.
-This sagging can be the result of pregnancy, or simply a part of aging.
+This sagging can be the result of pregnancy or simply a part of aging.

-There are a variety of techniques to achieve all this, and you can depend on Ellen to discuss each with you.
+There are a variety of techniques to achieve all this, and you can depend on Dr. Mahony to discuss each with you.
 Together, the two of you will determine the best procedure for your unique needs and expectations.
 For example, a breast lift is a common part of a Menopause Makeover or Mommy Makeover.

 While a breast lift will elevate your breasts, it will not increase volume.
 For a fuller, more voluptuous look, you might wish to also explore New Haven area breast augmentation with saline or silicone gel breast implants in Westport, CT.
-Ask Ellen to help you try on various implant sizers to get a peek at what your choices will deliver.
+Ask Dr. Mahony to help you try on various implant sizers to get a peek at what your choices will deliver.

-I understand your concern and it’s one that most women share.
+I understand your concern, and it is one that most women share.
 A lift can be done with a circular periareolar incision only (the circle-shaped incision around the areola) but it’s not very common, especially if you have a significant amount of sagging.
 The next step would be to add a vertical incision to the circular scar, often referred to as the “lollipop incision.”
 This allows for removal of some additional loose skin and serves to add some perkiness to the breasts- a fair trade in my mind!
 Finally, an “anchor” incision (periareoalar incision plus a vertical incision (directly below the areola) and a curved incision in the breast fold) allows for a stronger lift and a more pleasing breast contour overall.
 Although it is perfectly reasonable to worry about the scars, they heal extremely well and are quickly forgotten once the beautiful shape is revealed!
 Remember that choosing a board-certified plastic surgeon who is expertly skilled at closing incisions will greatly impact your final results.